Patch-Level Tokenization with CNN Encoders and Attention for Improved Transformer Time-Series Forecasting: Experimental setup

 Table~\ref{tab:datasample} presents an illustrative example from the synthetic dataset, showing the first few time steps of a single multivariate time-series sample.
 Each observation consists of two dynamic features and four static features, where the static features remain constant across time steps.

 The dynamic features exhibit non-linear and noisy temporal behaviour, including trend and oscillatory components, while the static features act as sequence-level conditioning variables that modulate the target generation process.
-As shown in the example, static features remain fixed across time steps within a sequence, whereas the dynamic features vary over time.
+As shown in the dataset snippet, static features are fixed across time-steps within a sequence, the dynamic features, however, vary over time sequence.
 This structure reflects scenarios commonly encountered in financial and economic time-series data, where asset-specific or regime-specific factors remain constant over short horizons while market signals evolve temporally.